 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Your kidneys and heart both handle your blood.
-Your heart keeps blood moving through your body and your kidneys clean waste from your blood.
-But your kidneys also control how much salt and water leave your body through urine (pee).
-This affects your blood pressure and how much fluid your body holds on to.
+Your heart keeps blood moving through your body, and your kidneys clean waste from your blood.
+But your kidneys also control how much salt and water leave your body through pee.
+This affects your blood pressure and how much fluid your body holds onto.

 Cardiorenal syndrome involves a complex process with many different factors affecting your kidneys and heart.
 Some factors involved may include:

-It’s very common for people to have issues with their heart and kidneys at the same time.
+It’s very common for people to have issues with their hearts and kidneys at the same time.
 About 64 million people in the world have heart failure.
-Healthcare providers have seen kidney disease in 45% to 63% of people with chronic heart failure.
+Healthcare providers have seen kidney disease in up to 6 out of 10 people with chronic heart failure.
 Sometimes, it’s difficult for providers to know which organ had issues first.
+It’s best to seek treatment early, as this syndrome doesn’t have a good prognosis (outlook).

 Advertisement